Interactive ads aren’t new.

 “The ad format arrives when consumers have become more comfortable talking to digital voice assistants, like Siri, Alexa and Google Assistant,” Perez continues.
 “There’s also an increased expectation that services we interact with will support voice commands.”

 Many consumers enjoy this interaction, and the numbers show they respond to it even in advertising; 50 percent of the U.S. uses voice search features daily.

 But the potential for reward does not come without risk.

-Sensitivity to consumer privacy is higher than ever, with GDPR in effect and FAANG companies under close scrutiny and “Consumers’ appetite for interactive voice advertisements is still largely untested,” Perez concludes.
-Spotify ran a much more limited test of voice ads last year, and Amazon has limited voice ads on Alexa out of a fear of alienating consumers.
+Sensitivity to consumer privacy is higher than ever, with GDPR in effect and FAANG companies under scrutiny and “consumers’ appetite for interactive voice advertisements is still largely untested,” Perez concludes.